Freshman Admissions FAQs

 No. St. John Fisher College is an independent institution in the Basilian tradition of higher education.
 While many students who attend Fisher are from Catholic backgrounds, we do have students, faculty, and staff from many different religious backgrounds.

 What happens outside of the classroom is just as important as what happens inside, and is an integral part of your college experience.
 Get answers to your questions about life at Fisher.

 There is always something to do at Fisher.
 You may choose from a wide range of campus clubs and organizations, including student government, music groups, language clubs, cultural organizations, student publications, and intramural sports.
 Many academic departments also sponsor clubs.

 The food is great!
-In fact, Fisher was ranked No. 15 in America and No. 3 in New York state, just under The Culinary Institute of America and Cornell University by Niche.com in their 2018 Best College Food in America list.
+In fact, Fisher was ranked No. 6 in America and No. 1 in New York state by Niche.com in their 2020 Best College Food in America list.

 The main dining hall offers a wide variety of interactive dining platforms including the wokery, salad and fresh fruit bar, deli counter, grill, pasta bar, brick oven pizza, vegetarian section, and more.
 Several other retail outlets across campus offer coffee, smoothies, Grab & Go items, and more to suit your busy schedule.

 Fisher competes in 24 varsity sports at the NCAA Division III level and is part of the Empire 8 Athletic Conference, the ECAC, and the Liberty League (rowing).